 - Listing Procedure

-Listing application for debt securities can be submitted over Internet, using the Bond Listing Systemin the KRX website or " ".
-The supplementary documents can be submitted by uploading in the Bond Listing System, and the result can also be confirmed at the same system.
+Listing application documents can be submitted by uploading online on the Bond Listing System, and the result can also be confirmed on the system.

-- - Bond requiring filing of securities registration : when the securities registration is accepted
+- - Bond which is required to file Securities Registration : when the registration is accepted

-- - Bond exempt of filing of securities registration : Before 10th of the month following the issuance month
+- - Bond which is exempted from filing of Securities Registration : Before 10th of the month following the issuing month

-- Completion of Application: When all required documents are submitted and the application fee is paid
+- Completion of Application : When all required documents are submitted and the listing fee is paid

 - Notification Time : Immediately after the confirmation

 - Confirmation of listing : Bond Listing System

 - Confirmation of standard code : Standard Code System

 - Calculation and Application of Substitution Price : Disclosed on the website of KRX and the KOSCOM terminal ("CHECK") on the following day after listing.